 On site, there is a single cubical with a chemical-style camping toilet.

 It is not feasible to provide the required cleaning and disinfection of this facility between each and every client’s use of the facility in order to render it safe.
-Accordingly, while the risk of COVID-19 infection has not reached Phase 4 of recovery (as defined by Scottish Government), the toilet facility will remain closed.
+Accordingly, while the risk of COVID-19 infection is still in tier 3 (as defined by Scottish Government), the toilet facility will remain closed.